-Students who earn all A's (no incompletes) in core courses (Math, English, Science, Social Studies, Foreign Language, Bible) will be placed on the "Head of School Honor Roll" for that grading period.
-Students obtaining an overall average of at least 90 (no failing grades or incompletes) in core courses (Math, English, Science, Social Studies, Foreign Language, Bible) will be placed on the "Principal's Honor Roll" for that grading period.
+High school honor roll is calculated each semester.
+Students who earn all As (no incompletes) in core courses (Math, English, Science, Social Studies, Foreign Language, Bible) will be placed on the "Head of School Honor Roll" for that semester.
+Students obtaining an overall average of at least 90 (no failing grades or incompletes) in core courses (Math, English, Science, Social Studies, Foreign Language, Bible) will be placed on the "Principal's Honor Roll" for that semester.